mui/material-ui/docs/data/material/components/material-icons/material-icons.md

 ## Basics

-Material Icons use the Material UI [`SvgIcon`](/material-ui/icons/#svgicon/) component under the hood, meaning they render without any form of customization, and it features several handy props for you to quickly customize its styles.
+Material Icons use the Material UI [SVG Icon](/material-ui/icons/#svgicon/) component under the hood, so they render without any customization, and feature several props for quickly customizing styles.

 {{"demo": "BasicMaterialIcon.js"}}

 :::info
-Visit [the SvgIcon component section in the Icon page](/material-ui/icons/#svgicon/) for further information about its other props, and even how to use it with different icon libraries.
+Visit [the SVG Icon component section in the Icon doc](/material-ui/icons/#svgicon/) for further information about its other props, as well as how to use it with other icon libraries.
 :::

 ### Size

-Use the `fontSize` prop to toggle between small, medium (default, 24x24px), or large sizes.
+Use the `fontSize` prop to toggle between small, medium (default, 24x24px), or large icon sizes.
-You can also use the `sx` prop to pick values that are outside of this built-in scale.
+You can also use the `sx` prop to pick arbitrary values that are outside of this built-in scale.

 {{"demo": "SizeMaterialIcon.js"}}

 ### Color

-Use the `color` prop to pick from a different palette key from the theme.
+Use the `color` prop to choose a palette key from the theme.
-It defaults to the `main` value of whatever palette.
+It defaults to the `main` value of its respective palette.

 {{"demo": "ColorMaterialIcon.js"}}